CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 The LPZ (lightning protection zones) should not be confused with the protection classes of the external lightning protection system, which is called LPS (Lightning Protection System).

-Whether an LPS is required and with which protection class must be decided on the basis of the risk assessment (according to Part 2 of DIN EN 62305).
+Whether an LPS is required and with which protection class must be decided on the basis of the risk assessment (in accordance with Part 2 of DIN EN 62305).
 The earlier sufficient view into a building list is no longer enough!

 In many cases, it is not necessary to build a LPZ 2 or LPZ 3 building-wide.
 While the transition from LPZ 0 (which is anything outside of a building, where lightning can actually strike directly) to LPZ 1 actually has to be as close to the building envelope as possible, the construction of higher LPZ can be done anywhere and to any extent , However, it is important to ensure that no line that only enjoys the protection of the LPZ 1 (eg heating pipes) passes through higher-quality LPZ.